matrix-org/matrix-hookshot/helm/hookshot/README.md

 ## Existing configuration

-If you have an existing configuration file for hookshot, you can create a configmap like so:
+If you have an existing configuration file for Hookshot, you can create a configmap like so:

 ``` bash
 kubectl create --namespace "your hookshot namespace" configmap hookshot-custom-config --from-file=config.yml --from-file=registration.yml --from-file=passkey.pem